kingparra/blog/1 Everything is changing, all at once.md

 Westmeath at [the Celtic Warrior](https://celticwarrior.ie/).
 I don't plan to film this, but maybe I'll journal about my training.

-In August, I start a nine month tech boot camp on WAS.
+In August, I start a nine month tech boot camp on AWS.
 These nine months will be the culmination of five years of self-study on functional programming, computer science, DevOps, Linux, and problem solving.
 I hope to capture some valuable lessons.
 Hopefully I'll make some nerdy friends along the way.
 At the end, I'll